gear-foundation/academy/docs/02-basic/01-introduction/actor-model.md

 ## How does the Actor Model work?

-Within the Gear Protocol, each actor — whether a smart contract or a user — has its own private internal state, contained within that actor’s “persistent memory”.
+Within the Vara network, each actor — whether a smart contract or a user — has its own private internal state, contained within that actor’s “persistent memory”.
 Actors communicate with each other by sending asynchronous messages.

 When messages are sent, they are stored in a message queue after validation being a part of the blockchain state.
 Once the message criteria have been met (such as available processing time in the current block or a specific block number having passed), a message is dequeued, a target program is loaded and executed with the message on input.
 The program can send new messages as a result of processing, these messages are enqueued back into the messaeg queue.